gicking/STM8_serial_flasher/README.md

 STM8_serial_flasher
 -------------------

-A tool for uploading hexfiles to the STM8 microcontroller flash via COM port or USB using the built-in ROM bootloader (BSL) of the STM8.
+A tool for uploading hexfiles to the STM8 microcontroller flash and memory dump to file via COM port using the built-in ROM bootloader (BSL) of the STM8.
 I wrote this tool, because the similar "Flash Loader Demonstrator" tool by STMicroelectronics supports Windows only.

 Content:
   - STM8_serial_flasher -> program STM8 via bootloader and USB or UART interface